FBlackBox/BlackBox/README_EN.md

 If conditions permit, downgrade targetSdkVersion to 28 or below for better compatibility.

+***Stability has not been tested extensively and is for learning and communication purposes only Please do not use for other purposes***

 ## Release
 Stable version and Canary build version
 - Stable version: Stable version is verified and released by administrators.
 [Download](https://github.com/FBlackBox/BlackBox/releases)